brentp/smoove/README.md

 This adds a `SHQ` (Smoove Het Quality) tag to every sample format) a value of **4 is a high quality** call and the value of 1 is low quality. -1 is non-het.
 It also adds a `MSHQ` for Mean SHQ to the INFO field which is the mean SHQ score across all heterozygous samples for that variant.

-As a first pass, users can look for variants with MSHQ > 3
+As a first pass, users can look for variants with MSHQ > 3.
+If you added [duphold](https://github.com/brentp/duphold) annotations, it's also useful to check deletions with `DHFFC < 0.7` and duplications with `DHFFC > 1.25`.

 # Troubleshooting